crashtestjustin/api-blog-admin-portal-v2/README.md

 Next steps

-need to create the ability the delete posts
+need to create the ability the delete posts - where to put this???

-need to get the bio and be able to update the bio. - to do
+need to get the bio and be able to update the bio. - to finish